uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 };
 ```

-This has the _potential_ problem that someone referring to `person.task` will have no idea whether it is `undefined` because the property is not supposhttps://uhasker.github.io/getting-things-done-in-next-js/chapter1/03-arrays-and-objects.html
+This has the _potential_ problem that someone referring to `person.task` will have no idea whether it is `undefined`,
+because the property is not supposed to exist at all or because it is explicitly undefined.
 There is nothing that prevents you from using `undefined` to denote absence all the time and in fact we will do so in this very book.
 Just keep in mind that `null` exists and that some developers use it to indicate absence (and that it's totally fine to do so).